-GENEVA (Arête News) — At least 5,554 people — mostly civilians, including many children — were killed or wounded last year because they stepped on a land mine or other unexploded devices left behind in war, advocacy groups reported on Thursday.
+GENEVA (AN) — At least 5,554 people — mostly civilians, including many children — were killed or wounded last year because they stepped on a land mine or other unexploded devices left behind in war, advocacy groups reported on Thursday.

-The vast majority of casualties, some 80 percent, involved civilians.
-Among those civilians, 43 percent were children, ICBL and Geneva-based Cluster Munition Coalition, or CMC, said in a joint statement.
+The vast majority of casualties, some 80%, involved civilians.
+Among those civilians, 43% were children, ICBL and Geneva-based Cluster Munition Coalition, or CMC, said in a joint statement.

 The advocacy groups work to implement the 1999 Mine Ban Treaty, which 164 nations have joined.
 The treaty prohibits the use, stockpiling, production and transfer of anti-personnel mines, and it also applies to victim assistance and mine clearance.

 “Every mine left in the ground represents a human toll in lives and limbs lost,” said Margaret Arach Orech, an ICBL ambassador and survivors' rights advocate.

 During a virtual briefing hosted by Renata Dwan, director of the Geneva-based United Nations Institute for Disarmament Research, or UNIDIR, the advocacy groups emphasized that progress was being made despite the high numbers of recorded casualties.

 Some 123,000 landmines were destroyed and at least 156 square kilometers of land was reported cleared of landmines around the world last year.
 In that regard the treaty "continues to be a great success," said Stephen Goose, director of Human Rights Watch's arms division.

 However, he added, "there's no doubt" that the pandemic has made it more difficult to keep working towards the goal of creating a mine-free world because of the challenges of dealing with health safety concerns during the COVID-19 pandemic.